Blood pressure and mental health

-The occurrence of panic attacks is also significantly increased in people with hypertension, with a frequency of up to 39%.
-A panic attack is a sudden state of intense fear, accompanied by rapid heartbeat, shortness of breath, and dizziness.
-Whether panic attacks lead to hypertension or vice versa is still unclear.
-One suspicion regarding this is the "labeling effect."
-This means that the diagnosis or treatment of hypertension can trigger anxiety in some individuals.
-These anxieties could then lead to panic attacks.
-It can also happen that individuals with hypertension who suffer from panic attacks stop taking their blood pressure medications.
-The reason for this could be that they misinterpret the signs of panic as side effects of the medication.
-Therefore, it is necessary to correctly recognize and treat panic in people with hypertension.
+The occurrence of panic attacks is also markedly higher in people with high blood pressure, with rates of up to 39%.
+A panic attack is a sudden episode of intense fear, accompanied by a racing heart, shortness of breath, and dizziness.
+Whether panic attacks cause high blood pressure or the other way around is still unclear.
+One hypothesis is the "labeling effect": the diagnosis or treatment of high blood pressure can trigger anxiety in some people.
+Those anxieties could then lead to panic attacks.
+It can also happen that people with high blood pressure who suffer from panic attacks stop taking their blood pressure medication.
+The reason may be that they mistakenly interpret the signs of panic as side effects of the medication.
+That's why it's important to correctly recognize and treat panic in people with high blood pressure.

-Emotions in Everyday Life
+Emotions in everyday life

-Psychological Approaches to Coping
+Psychological approaches to coping

 Sources: